CRG INTERNATIONAL PHD FELLOWSHIPS PROGRAMME

 - Candidates must register in order to use the online application system.

-- The online application form requests all of the necessary information for the initial stages of the selection process (General information, education, coursework, honours, scholarships, prizes and awards, research experience, scientific interests and reference letters.)
+- The online application form requests all of the necessary information for the initial stages of the selection process (General information, education, academic transcripts, scholarships, prizes and awards, research experience, scientific interests and reference letters).

-- Two reference letters will be automatically requested to the referees proposed by the candidate through the online system.
+- Two reference letters will be automatically requested from the referees proposed by the candidate through the online system.

-- Applicants should select a maximum of 2 labs in which they would like to work.
+- Applicants should select a maximum of 2 CRG labs in which they would like to start a PhD.

 - Candidates must ensure that all information and documents are included before the deadline, including the reference letters.
 Incomplete proposals will not be considered.

-Once the application is submitted, an acknowledgement of receipt will be automatically sent by e-mail to the applicant.
+Once the application is submitted, an acknowledgment of receipt will be automatically sent by e-mail to the applicant.

 For any additional information, please check the FAQs.